Earthshot-Labs/earthshot_model_utils/README.md

 and more described below related to forest mensuration, that we plan to split into a separate repository in the future.

 Improved documentation is coming soon.
 For now check out the `tests` directory for demonstrations.
-Please reach out to steve@earthshot.eco with questions, feedback, or ideas.
+Please reach out to steve@earthshot.eco/margaux@earthshot.eco with questions, feedback, or ideas.

 # Installation:
 Download folder to your local workspace.
 In Terminal activate the virtual environment where you want to install the `model_utilities` package.
 Navigate to the `model_utilities` folder (in terminal).
 Pip install the package using `pip install .`.
 This should install the package into the activated virutal environment.
 Then in Python (jupyter notebook or elsewhere using the same virtual environment) you will be able to access the package using `import model_utilities`.
 Functions can be used as `model_utilities.forest_mensuration.clean_biomass_data(...)`.